CS2400-N-A/project1/README.md

-Carlos Castrillo - worked on Union for ResizableArrayBag
+Carlos Castrillo - worked on Union for ResizableArrayBag, defined union, intersection, and difference in BagInterface, added remove, remove(T), clear, getFrequencyOf, and contains to LinkedBag, worked on Intersection for LinkedBag